 Block gives us 50% mitigation and this number can be improved with specific passives while Roll Dodge completely prevents all damage.
 Keep in mind that there are some attacks that are not blockable and some attacks are not dodgeable.
 These are mostly AOE attacks so it’s better to just get out of them if they hit really hard.
 Once you get hit by a damage over time ability, you will still get damage while dodging.
 Roll Dodge is especially important since it can allow you to completely prevent the damage from a really high damage attack.
 Bleeds and Oblivion damage ignores all block mitigation.

-Right, this is the key part of this guide.
+Right, this is the key part of the ESO Tank Guide.
 A tank without resources is as good as a player who gets disconnected.
 There are a ton of ways to keep your resources up.

 First and most important, don’t overcast.
 Abilities like Pierce Armor and Heroic Slash will get you to zero Stamina in no time if you spam them.
 There is no reason to spam them over and over as long as their effects are still active.
 They last quite a while, let those buffs and debuffs run as much as you can before applying again.
 This part applies to every skill you have, Stamina or Magicka.

-Choose weapon and jewelry enchantments properly.
+As an ESO tank you have to choose weapon and jewelry enchantments correctly.
 Weapon enchantments can play a big role in your sustain.
 If you have Stamina issues, you can use an Absorb Stamina enchant, same with Magicka.
 When it comes to jewelry enchants, it can differ depending on the fight.
 It’s good to know what you are spending your resources on in different fights.
 Most likely, it will be blocking that eats your stamina so going with Block Cost Reduction enchants is almost always a good choice.
 There are some fights where we don’t block at all so these enchants can perform really bad in those.
 So it’s highly recommended to have different sets of jewelry that provide different kinds of sustain.
 Magicka Recovery, Stamina/Magicka Cost Reduction enchants are all good choices.
 Potion Cooldown Reduction enchants can be quite amazing for Argonian tanks thanks to their racial passive.

 Use synergies, in the Undaunted skill line, we have a passive called Undaunted Command.
 This passive provides resources whenever you activate a synergy.
 There are also two synergies that will help your sustain by a lot.
 These synergies are usually provided by your healers through Spear Shards and Necrotic Orb abilities.
 The synergy they provide restores 4k of your highest stat pool so it’s a common suggestion to have more Max Stamina than Max Magicka.
 There are some builds that have more Max Stamina on the front bar and more Max Magicka on back bar to utilise this synergy the best they can.